 You need to know that the Please Wait for the GPSVC error is caused by a missing or corrupt GPSVC.dll file.
 The good news is you can easily update this file by downloading it from the internet and then placing it in the correct location on your computer.
 This should fix the error for good.

 First, you must find a safe and reputable website that offers GPSVC.dll downloads.
 Once you’ve found one, download the file and save it to your desktop.
-You will need to unzip the file if it’s in a ZIP format.
+You must unzip the file if it’s in a ZIP format.
 To do so, right-click on the file and select “Extract All.”

 After unzipping the file, open the extracted folder and find the GPSVC.dll file.
 Once you’ve found it, copy and paste it into the following location: